bhup-dev7/UH-Care/README.md

 ## License

-This project is licensed under the [License Type] - see the LICENSE file for details.
+This project is licensed under the Apache-2.0 License - see the LICENSE file for details.

 ## Contact